hexatester/mineflayer-wiki/Big-Prismarine-projects.md

 Want to do something ? go talk about it in the issues or in advanced coders room at gitter or discord

 also see [https://github.com/orgs/PrismarineJS/projects/9](https://github.com/orgs/PrismarineJS/projects/9)

+also go to [https://github.com/PrismarineJS/mineflayer/issues/974](https://github.com/PrismarineJS/mineflayer/issues/974) to talk about it